How Machine Learning Empowers Data-Rich Document Management

 Optical Character Recognition

-Recognizing text is essential for document management tools to digitize—not just scan—documents.
+Recognizing text is essential for document management tools to digitize — not just scan — documents.
 If the computer recognizes what’s contained in a document, you can search your document database with a keyword and quickly find the document you need.

 Natural Language Processing

 Natural language processing (NLP) is another example of a machine learning technology empowering modern document management.
-NLP is focused on understanding the structure and meaning of text similarly to how humans understand text.
+NLP is focused on understanding the structure and meaning of text similar to how humans understand text.
 OCR can capture and extract text, but NLP can provide context and recognize broader trends.

 NLP is extremely useful in document management for delivering insights from unstructured data.
 For example, companies can use NLP technology to automatically analyze customer service call transcripts and make determinations about customer sentiment based on what they said.

-Accurate and well organized data derived through document management tools empowers business intelligence and efficiency.
+Accurate and well-organized data derived through document management tools empowers business intelligence and efficiency.

 Using technologies like CV, OCR, and NLP, companies can automate previously manual processes.
 For example, rather than manually matching purchase orders, packing slips, and invoices, companies could use a fully automated process to intelligently manage three-way matching tasks.